 A forest preschool & kindergarten inspired program taught by a certified Waldorf teacher.

-You know your little one is ready for a bit of time on his own, making new friends and feeling out her independence, but you aren't ready for full-on preschool?
-A one-day program is just the thing to 'get the toes wet'.
-At the farm, we know spending time outdoors and in nature is as essential to early childhood as growing food and naptime.
-In our Little Larks class, we gently introduce young ones to life on a small farm, including tending for the animals that live here and helping the garden to grow wonderful bounty.
-No matter the weather, we tramp down the hill each morning to explore our little woodlands and stream.
-Story time captivates our imagination and in circle time, we stretch, bend, jump, sing, and engage our whole body as we rustle up our appetite!.
+Spending time in nature is as essential to early childhood as growing food and naptime!
+In our Little Larks class, we gently introduce young ones to life on a small farm, including tending for the smaller animals that live here and helping the garden to grow wonderful bounty.
+No matter the weather, we tramp out each morning to explore field, woodland and stream.
+Story time captivates our imagination and in circle we stretch, bend, jump, sing and engage our whole body as we rustle up our appetite!

 9 - Arrive & play outside around the farm, visit animals